JoaquimXG/CM4025-Enterprise-Web/frontend/README.md

 9. Button in overflow for calculating cost fields
 10. Delete self
   - with confirmation
+11. Optimize calls to isauthenticated.
+User context is used to store user authentication status for all pages

 ## Maybe
 1. I would have liked to use the StatefulButton on modal but maybe not very easy